charlieschwabacher/gestalt/docs/getting-started.md

 CREATE INDEX ON user_followed_users (followed_user_id);
 ```

 #### 8) Add the `feed` field to `User`:

+We use a final relationship to create the `feed` field - a list of all the posts
+authored by users that a user follows.
+We can express this really succinctly
+with the arrow syntax.

 ```graphql
 type User implements Node {